amomen9/Linux/Systemd Service and Timer/README.md

-# Setup manual for managed systemd jobs triggered by systemd timers
+# Setup managed systemd jobs triggered by systemd timers

 1) create service file in /etc/systemd/system/ for your task (which is to be scheduled)